bitcoin/bitcoin/doc/tor.md

 network.
 This can be useful to see how many onion peers your node knows, e.g. for `-onlynet=onion`.

-You can use the `getnodeaddresses` RPC to fetch a number of onion peers known to your node; run `bitcoin-cli help getnodeaddresses` for details.
+You can use the `getnodeaddresses` RPC to fetch a number of onion peers known to your node; run `syscoin-cli help getnodeaddresses` for details.

 ## 1. Run Syscoin Core behind a Tor proxy